-Students' Union Advice Centre http://www.umu.man.ac.uk.
+Students' Union Advice Centre http://manchesterstudentsunion.com/

-Located on the first floor of the Students' Union.
+Located on the ground floor of the Students' Union Building on Oxford Road.
 The SAC offers a wide range of help and advice including up-to-date information on state benefits, housing matters, legal matters etc.